kkomelin/Drupal-Jekyll-Export/README.md

 ## Usage

-1) Once you've installed the module, browse to _admin/config/development/drupal_to_static_
+1) Once you've installed the module, browse to `admin/config/development/drupal_to_static`

 2) Select the content types to export, enter the name of the layout, and hit "Run Export".

-3) Download the zip file which the module generates for you.
+3) Download the ZIP file which the module produces for you.
 The archive should contain all the specified nodes in Markdown format.

-4) Then copy the content of the archive into the _posts folder of your site generator setup.
+4) Then copy the content of the archive into the `_posts` folder of your site generator setup.

 ## Credits